What biochemical blood test is normal? table. Normal cholesterol value in women

 Pigments

-• Direct bilirubin, deviations of which can indicate problems with the biliary tract and liver.
+• Direct bilirubin, deviations of which may indicate problems with the biliary tract and liver.

-• Bilirubin is indirect, is a product of the breakdown of hemoglobin, the work of which can be seen when the color of the bruise changes.
+• Indirect bilirubin is a breakdown product of hemoglobin, the work of which can be seen when the color of the bruise changes.

 Lipid spectrum

 • Triglycerides.
-This element enters the blood through the synthesis of carbohydrates from the liver, and their food elements enter.
-The norms differ significantly depending on the sex and age of the patient, as well as in women in position.
-Deviations from the norm can be recorded due to diseases of the cardiovascular system, thyroid gland, liver, as well as in the presence of diabetes.
+This element enters the blood through the synthesis of carbohydrates from the liver and their nutritional elements.
+Norms vary significantly depending on the gender and age of the patient, as well as in pregnant women.
+Deviations from the norms can be recorded due to diseases of the cardiovascular system, thyroid gland, liver, as well as in the presence of diabetes.

 • Cholesterol-HDL (“positive”).
 Helps in determining predisposition to atherosclerosis, processes and removes fats from the body.

-• Cholesterol–LDL (“negative”).
-The function of this element is the distribution of cholesterol throughout the body, which comes with food.
-Its increase in the blood indicates the presence of problems.
+• LDL cholesterol (“negative”).
+The function of this element is to distribute cholesterol throughout the body, which comes with food.
+An increase in it in the blood indicates the presence of problems.

 Nitrogenous components

-• Creatinine Produced through protein metabolism, excreted from the body in the urine.
-A decrease in a substance in the blood is an indicator of nutritional problems, and an increase means a pathology of the kidneys, thyroid gland.
+• Creatinine.
+Produced through protein metabolism, it is excreted from the body in urine.
+A decrease in the substance in the blood is an indicator of nutritional problems, and an increase means pathology of the kidneys and thyroid gland.

 • Uric acid.
-It originates in the liver, excretion from the body is carried out in the same way as creatinine.
-Malnutrition, alcohol abuse, kidney and liver diseases can lead to deviations from the norm.
+It originates in the liver and is removed from the body in the same way as creatinine.
+Deviations from the norm can be caused by poor nutrition, alcohol abuse, kidney and liver diseases.

 • Urea.
 It appears in the body as a result of the breakdown of ammonia.
-Non-compliance with the norm can be in pregnant women and in people leading a vegetarian lifestyle, as well as as a result of diseases of the kidneys and liver.
+Non-compliance with the norm may occur in pregnant women and people leading a vegetarian lifestyle, as well as as a result of kidney and liver diseases.

 Protein: causes of deviations from the norm

-The first thing to know when analyzing protein abnormalities is that they can be of 3 types:
+The first thing you need to know when analyzing deviations from the protein norm is that they can be of three types:

 • Relative.
-They depend on the amount of water that circulates in the blood.
-The indicators can be affected by both a lack and an excess of fluid.
+Depends on the amount of water that circulates in the blood.
+The indicators can be affected by both lack and excess of fluid.

 • Absolute.
-Associated with a change in the rate of protein metabolism, which can be caused by disease-causing processes or physiological ones, such as pregnancy.
+Associated with changes in the rate of protein turnover, which can be caused by pathogenic processes or physiological processes, such as pregnancy.

 • Physiological.
-They can be caused by any changes or stresses on the body: pregnancy, lactation, hard work with “hands”, abundant consumption of food with a high concentration of protein.
-This type of deviation has nothing to do with pathological processes in the body.
+Can be caused by any changes or stress on the body: pregnancy, lactation, hard work with your hands, heavy consumption of food with a high concentration of protein.
+This type of deviation is in no way related to pathological processes in the body.

-Deviations can be both downward and upward, which is due to various reasons.
+Deviations can be either downward or upward, which is due to various reasons.

 A decrease in protein levels can be caused by the following cases: